Hubs-Foundation/hubs-docs/docs/hubs-cloud-importing-content.md

 - Optionally **Feature** one or more items, which will cause those items to be easily discoverable by visitors.

 For more information about content flags, see [Managing Content](./hubs-cloud-managing-content.md).

+### Updating Imported Content

+To refresh content you've imported, simply import it again.
+If you've previously imported the same content, the existing avatar or scene in your hub will be updated in-place with the newest version of the imported content.